confluentinc/cp-ansible/docs/index.rst

 Introduction
 ============

 Ansible provides a simple way to deploy, manage, and configure the Confluent Platform services.
-This repository provides playbooks and templates to easily spin up a Confluent Platform installation.
+The `cp-ansible  <https://github.com/confluentinc/cp-ansible>`__ repository provides playbooks and templates to easily spin up a Confluent Platform installation.
 Specifically this repository:

 * Installs Confluent Platform packages
 * Starts services using systemd scripts